Avanade/Beef/samples/MyEf.Hr/docs/Service-Bus-Publish.md

 <br/>

 The corresponding [`appsettings.json`](../MyEf.Hr.Api/appsettings.json) also needs to be updated to provide the requisite configuration; replace the existing JSON with the following.
-The '*' within denotes that the configuration setting are accessed internally by _CoreEx_ at runtime and therefore do not need to be specifically defined as `HrSettings` properties.
+The '*' within denotes that the configuration settings are accessed internally by _CoreEx_ at runtime and therefore do not need to be specifically defined as `HrSettings` properties.

 Setting | Description
 -|-